 Traffic congestion is a major burden on Israel's economy and quality of life.
 Although congestion has a negative impact on economies worldwide, Israel is disproportionally affected.
-While the numbers of vehicles per road space were broadly similar in Israel and small European countries in 1970, nowadays Israel has three times more vehicles per road space (Figure 2)3.
-Tel Aviv is in the top 5% of the world's most congested cities and ranks 19th in a worldwide congestion index, competing here only with large Asian megacities4.
+While the numbers of vehicles per road space were broadly similar in Israel and small European countries in 1970, nowadays Israel has three times more vehicles per road space (Figure 2)4.
+Tel Aviv is in the top 5% of the world's most congested cities and ranks 19th in a worldwide congestion index, competing here only with large Asian megacities5.
 In peak hours, times in traffic can easily double from 30 minutes driving time to nearly one hour.
 Israelis spend an average of more than an hour in traffic each day.
 By the end of the next decade, it will be two hours a day.
-These costs of time translate into lost working time with an estimated value of about 2% of GDP5.
+These costs of time translate into lost working time with an estimated value of about 2% of GDP6.
 Quality time with one's family is also eroded.
-Time in
+Time in congestion is one of the main (cited) reasons for people being unhappy and stressed7, facilitating street-network-wide aggression.

-An IDP would in itself constitute a public good by fulfilling two characteristics: every interested party can get access to the data; and every interested party can make use of data without compromising the ability of others to also make use of the data. congestion is one of the main (cited) reasons for people being unhappy and stressed6, facilitating street-network-wide aggression.
+An IDP would in itself constitute a public good by fulfilling two characteristics: every interested party can get access to the data; and every interested party can make use of the data without compromising the ability of others to do the same.